 (c) Retail consumer goods, sales and service conducted solely for the convenience of the resident of a multifamily development.

-(d) Bed and Breakfast Establishment and Tourist Rooming House subject to Chapter 254.61 Wis.
-Stats.
+(d) Bed and Breakfast Establishment and Tourist Rooming House subject to Wis.
+Stat. § 254.61

 (2) CONDITIONAL USES.
 The following are conditional uses permitted when the location of the use shall have been approved and a conditional use permit has been granted by the Town Board after a public hearing and recommendation by the Planning Commission.

-(a) Boarding house subject to Chapter 254.61 Wis.
-Stats.
+(a) Boarding house subject to Wis.
+Stat. § 254.61.

 (b) Day care or child care facilities.